How to start an online freelance business

 Many online freelance professionals feel that because they are ‘going it alone’ they have to do everything for themselves.

 We don’t think this is true.
-In fact, we’d recommend Markel Law if you're seeking a legal partner, and for pillar four -- Tide, as they can help with securing finance and business banking.
+In fact, we’d recommend Markel Law if you're seeking a legal partner, and Tide, as they can help with securing finance and business banking.

 But there’s another reason why sole-person business owners needn’t feel totally left to their own devices.
 As a group which not only represents and support freelancers, but also bring together the community of the self-employed, we have launched an Incubator to try to take some of the stress out of starting your freelance career, online or offline, or both!